Py-AMS/pyams-auth-oauth/src/pyams_auth_oauth/doctests/README.rst

 ============

-This package is an extension to PyAMS_security, which provides features to authenticate principals using external OAuth or OpenID providers (like Facebbok, Google, Twitter and many others).
+This package is an extension to PyAMS_security, which provides features to authenticate principals using external OAuth or OpenID providers (like Facebook, Google, Twitter and many others).

 The package relies on Python "Authomatic" package.